National Vaccine Injury Compensation Program

 The Office of Special Masters of the U.S. Court of Federal Claims, popularly known as "vaccine court", administers a no-fault system for litigating vaccine injury claims.
 These claims against vaccine manufacturers cannot normally be filed in state or federal civil courts, but instead must be heard in the U.S. Court of Federal Claims, sitting without a jury.

 The National Vaccine Injury Compensation Program (VICP or NVICP) was established by the 1986 National Childhood Vaccine Injury Act (NCVIA), passed by the United States Congress in response to a threat to the vaccine supply due to a 1980s scare over the DPT vaccine.
 Despite the belief of most public health officials that claims of side effects were unfounded, large jury awards had been given to some plaintiffs, most DPT vaccine makers had ceased production, and officials feared the loss of herd immunity.

+Between its inception in 1986 and May 2023, it has awarded a total of $4.6 billion, with the average award amount between 2006 and 2020 being $450,000, and the award rate (which varies by vaccine) being 1.2 awards per million doses administered.
+The Health Resources and Services Administration reported in July 2022 that "approximately 60 percent of all compensation awarded by the VICP comes as result of a negotiated settlement between the parties in which HHS has not concluded, based upon review of the evidence, that the alleged vaccine(s) caused the alleged injury".
+Cases are settled to minimize the risk of loss for both parties, to minimize the time and expense of litigation, and to resolve petitions quickly.

 National Childhood Vaccine Injury Act

 The U.S. Department of Health and Human Services set up the National Vaccine Injury Compensation Program (VICP) in 1988 to compensate individuals and families of individuals injured by covered childhood vaccines.
 The VICP was adopted in response to concerns over the pertussis portion of the DPT vaccine.
 Several U.S. lawsuits against vaccine makers won substantial awards.
 Most makers ceased production, and the last remaining major manufacturer threatened to do so.
 The VICP uses a no-fault system for resolving vaccine injury claims.
 Compensation covers medical and legal expenses, loss of future earning capacity, and up to $250,000 for pain and suffering; a death benefit of up to $250,000 is available.
 If certain minimal requirements are met, legal expenses are compensated even for unsuccessful claims.
 Since 1988, the program has been funded by an excise tax of 75 cents on every purchased dose of covered vaccine.
 To win an award, a claimant must have experienced an injury that is named as a vaccine injury in a table included in the law within the required time period or show a causal connection.
 The burden of proof is the civil law preponderance-of-the-evidence standard, in other words a showing that causation was more likely than not.
 Denied claims can be pursued in civil courts, though this is rare.